An In-Depth Look at the Balance Sheets of the European Central Bank and the Bank of England

 Interactive plotly chart · R script

-Disentangling the BOE's balance sheet is a little bit more involved.
-The BOE used to publish its full balance sheet in its weekly 'Bank return' but changed the presentation of the data following the BOE money market reform in May 2006.
-In September 2014 the format of the data changed again when the BOE introduced its 'Weekly Report', which covers some balance sheet items in greater detail but omits others that will henceforth only be shown at quarterly frequency and with a 5-quarter delay.
-We therefore look at data from 2006 onward (as this will still allow us to trace the effects of the BOE's Quantitative Easing programme) and interpolate quarterly to weekly values using zoo's na.approx() function where necessary.
-Finally, we split up the asset item 'Loans to Asset Purchase Facility' by disentinguishing holdings of government bonds ('gilts') from loans to the private sector (e.g. the BOE's 'Term Funding Scheme').
+We therefore look at the data from 2006 onwards (as this should allow us to see the effects of the BOE's Quantitative Easing programme) and interpolate quarterly data to weekly frequency using zoo's na.approx() function.
+Lastly, we break down the asset item 'Loans to Asset Purchase Facility' by distinguishing holdings of government bonds ('gilts') from loans to the private sector (e.g. the BOE's 'Term Funding Scheme').

 boe.area.png